pythagoras-dev/Pythagoras/README.md

 ## What is it?

-`Pythagoras` is a super-scalable, easy-to-use, and low-maintenance framework for (1) massive algorithm parallelization and (2) resource usage optimization in Python.
+Pythagoras is a super-scalable, easy-to-use, and low-maintenance framework for (1) massive algorithm parallelization and (2) hardware usage optimization in Python.
 It simplifies and speeds up data science, machine learning, and AI workflows.

-Pythagoras excels at optimizing complex, long-running, resource-demanding computations.
+Pythagoras excels at complex, long-running, resource-demanding computations.
 It’s not recommended for real-time, latency-sensitive workflows.

 ## Usage